Vortex-scripts/BloxyBin-Key-System/README.md

-# ⚠️ SOME EMULATORS WILL NOT CORRECTLY WRITE FILES SUCH AS, BLUESTACKS (FROM MY EXPERIENCE). ⚠️

 # Status: Working

 # BloxyBin-Key-System
 A script that adds a Key System UI using BloxyBins Key System API.

 ## The purpose
-The purpose of me making this script was to help people monetize their script.
-What I mean by that is allowing creators to make money for their work, with the use of keys.
-The user generates a key, which in the process can earn you some amount of money, compensating you for your work!
+I made this script to help people monetize their scripts.
+By that, I mean allowing creators to make money for their work through the use of keys.
+The user generates a key, which can earn them some money and compensate them for their work!

-I wanted to allow people to have this oppourtinity by utalizing BloxyBin's easy to understand API which generates user keys, earns you some profit, and is completely free to use.
+I wanted to give people this opportunity by utilizing BloxyBin's easy-to-understand API, which generates user keys, earns you some profit, and is completely free to use.

 Please Note:
-* Security is not garuenteed.
-I will try to make this library as secure as possible, so bad actors couldn't bypass, but just be aware that bypasses or vulnerabilities may be present.
-I do not intend for these bypasses or vulnerabilities, and if one does occur I will try to patch it as fast as I could.
+* Security is not guaranteed.
+I will try to make this library as secure as possible so bad actors can't bypass it, but just be aware that bypasses or vulnerabilities may exist.
+I do not intend for these bypasses or vulnerabilities, and if one does occur, I will try to patch it as fast as I can.

 ## Features
  This Script includes features, such as:
  * A pre-made GUI
- * One function which does all the work for you
+ * One function that does all the work for you
  * Automatic Key Checking (With the use of BloxyBin)
- * Automatically save and uses saved keys
+ * Automatically save and use saved keys
  * And of course, it's open source.

 ## How to use it